alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   <img src="computer.jpg">
 </div>{% endhighlight %}
     <p>
-      Notice how they appear as two separate elements – they both have separate space in the layout.
+      Notice how the banner and image appear separately – they both have their own space in the layout.
-      Giving every element its own space is the default behaviour in HTML.
     </p>
   </div>
   <div class="container" id="wrapper1" style="width:200px;">